alloystorm/dvvr/README.md

 # DVVR Dance Viewer VR

-## Latest release
-### 0.7.1
-* Improved base bone structure for more accurate motion representation

-* Hand bones are now included in the base bone structure meaning hand motion should work accurately no matter of the model's standard pose.

-* UI updates, improve efficiency & UX

-* Improved XPS physics

-* Dance remix that automatically adapts motion to work with alternative music pieces.

-To download the latest builds, please visit https://www.patreon.com/dvvr

 ## Introduction
 DVVR is a realtime MMD viewer made with Unity engine.
 The idea is to leverage the modern rendering techniques and scripting capabilities from Unity Engine to give the MMD community a powerful viewer for them to enjoy their content on both desktop platforms and VR.